-First Semester.
+First Semester:

-- Enroll in at least one Honors course +HONR 298O (or the appropriate orientation) - Check the Honors College social media and read the Honors Weekly email newsletters - Schedule an appointment with your Honors advisor.
-You will meet with your advisor every semester from now until you leave WVU.
+- Enroll in at least one Honors course in addition to HONR 102 - Check the Honors College social media and read the Honors Weekly email newsletters - Schedule an appointment with your Honors advisor.
+You will meet with your advisor every semester from now until you leave West Virginia University.
 Contact the Honors office if you are not sure who your Honors advisor is or where you can find him/her. - Come in and meet everyone in the Honors Office - Become active in the Honors Student Association - Start thinking about how you will get involved in the Honors College and life at WVU!

-Second Semester.
+Second Semester: